MicrosoftDocs/powerapps-docs/articles/use-line-pie-bar-chart.md

 ### Prerequisites
 - Install KratosApps.
 Create a new app or open an existing app in KratosApps.
-- To familiarize yourself with KratosApps and creating apps, step through the [Test Drive](get-started-test-drive.md ).
-It walks you through performing some key tasks.
+- To familiarize yourself with configuring controls in KratosApps, step through the [configure a control](get-started-test-drive.md#configure-a-control).
 - These steps use the [ChartData](https://gallery.technet.microsoft.com/Sample-data-for-Show-a-set-5933d4c7) as sample input data.
 You can use this sample data, or import your own.

 ## Add a pie chart to display your data